psisoyev/psisoyev.github.io/_posts/2019-05-12-welcome-zio.markdown

 However, you could reduce amounts of such error messages by grouping your services into smaller dependency trees.

 I will continue exploring ZIO and the next parts of this article series will share my experience with error handling, unit testing possibilities and streams.
+Follow me on [Twitter](https://twitter.com/scalamonster) if you would like to be notified about new releases.